abrahamchandafa/marketing-content-generator/README.md

 # Marketing Content Generator

-Turns brand name, product name, description, and price into a shareable marketing poster.
-A deterministic SVG composition (procedural cartoon beach, or an AI-generated background) with a white text card is rasterized to PNG server-side with a bundled font — so text is always pixel-perfect.
+Turns brand name, product name, description, and price into a shareable marketing poster using either a deterministic `fixed` background, or an `AI-generated background that uses input info to produce a more stylistic option` with a white text card is rasterized to PNG server-side with a bundled font — so text is always pixel-perfect.

 **Stack:** React + TypeScript + Vite · Express + TypeScript · Zod (shared contract) · SQLite via `sql.js` (WASM, zero native compile) · SVG + `@resvg/resvg-js` · Vitest + Supertest + Testing Library.
 Runs fully offline without an API key.